 What Is A Grout Sealer In Layman’s Terms:

-A grout sealer is the best solution against grout staining for interior surfaces and outdoors.
-It is a magical liquid that enters tile and grout and protects them against everything.
+A grout sealer is the best solution against grout joints staining in interior surfaces and outdoors.
+It is a magical liquid that enters grout and protects them against everything.
 It goes on wet and dries up and your grout is sealed.

 Depending on the scale of work you can either use a mini paint roller for sealing tiles or a sponge pad and a specialized grout sealant applicator bottle for grout sealing.
 A soft haired paint brush can also be used.
 I found the paint roller to be the best grout sealer applicator.

-Grout-Eez is one of those miracle products that combined with a proper scrubbing brush, will clean your aging grout and get it ready for sealing.
+Grout-Eez is one of those miracle products on the market that combined with a proper scrubbing brush, will clean your aging grout and get it ready for sealing.

 Remember to always do a spot-check first to ensure no undesired changes occur on your surfaces.

 Once cleaned, its best to give at least 12 hours for everything to be fully dried.

 How To Apply In 3 Quick Steps:

 Step 1: Apply your chosen product that best fits your needs to the surface using your applicator of choice.
 Remember to buy enough to cover the needed square feet of your installation.
 Aim to go in one direction only to remove smudge marks and build-up of product.
 Try to cover 100% of the surface.
 Remember to apply a thin coat and avoid vapors due to the toxicity of these products.

 Step 2: Allow the product to sit on the grout for at least 5 minutes and then use a clean rag to buff away any excess left on the tiles.
 If you are sealing stone, you will likely skip this step as the sealer would have fully penetrated the surface.
 (Make sure your product is a suitable granite, grout and marble sealer.)